thexmeta/qdrant-rag-mcp/docs/technical/code-quality-enhancement-plan.md

 ## Executive Summary

-Based on parallel analysis of the codebase (January 2025), this plan addresses significant opportunities for improvement:
+Based on parallel analysis of the codebase (June 2025), this plan addresses significant opportunities for improvement:
 - **30-40% code duplication** in error handling and validation
 - **Performance bottlenecks** from synchronous processing and missing caching
 - **28.6% of MCP tools** lacking complete documentation